dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 has a particular type can be really hard for arbitrary types, but in the case of data constructors the shape of possible types is quite restricted.

+{>> Perhaps it would be good to say a few words about the fact that the optimizer will simplify the generated code quite a bit. <<}

 ### Built-in types and functions

 Most of the FunLang built-in data types map one-to-one to the MIL data types,